bassyboi/tornado-records-australia/README.md

 ### Step 4: View the Data

 1. The KML file's content will load into the "Places" panel on the left side of the Google Earth Pro interface.
 2. Expand the folder under "Temporary Places" to see individual data points or layers.
+This allows you to access detailed data points and explore specific elements within the KML file.
 The "Temporary Places" section acts as a staging area for newly imported files and is not saved automatically unless you choose to do so.
 3. Double-click on any point or layer to zoom in and view the specific location on the map.

 ### Step 5: Save the KML to "My Places" (Optional)